turbot/tailpipe-mod-azure-cost-and-usage-insights/dashboards/docs/cost_by_tag_dashboard.md

 ## Data Sources

-This dashboard uses data from the `azure_cost_management` table, which is populated by the Azure plugin for Tailpipe.
+This dashboard uses data from the `azure_cost_and_usage_details` table, which is populated by the Azure plugin for Tailpipe.
 Tag data is sourced from the `tags` column in this table.

 ## Notes